subfuzion/appmesh-blog/colorapp/README.md

 [AWS CloudFormation] provides a common language for you to describe and provision all the infrastructure resources in your cloud environment.

 [AWS App Mesh] is a service mesh that provides application-level networking support, standardizing how you control and monitor your services across multiple types of compute infrastructure.
 A service mesh is a logical boundary for network traffic between the services that reside in it.
-App Mesh consists of the following core resources:
+The App Mesh model consists of the following core resources:

+* **Meshes**
 * **Virtual services**
 * **Virtual nodes**
 * **Virtual routers**
 * **Routes**

-The term *virtual* is used for resources that don't physically exist except as abstractions in the App Mesh model.
+The term *virtual* is used for abstract resources that directly map to an actual, physical resource.

 [Envoy] is a proxy that you deploy with each microservice after creating your mesh resources (virtual services, virtual nodes, virtual routers, and routes).
 You will normally run it in a container using the [Envoy Image], which you configure to as part of your task or pod definition for your microservice.
 Envoy proxies provide the foundation for the App Mesh implementation of its core resource abstractions.
 Service-to-service communication in the data plane flows through Envoy proxies that intercept all ingress and egress traffic for each microservice they are associated with through the mesh configuration.